An inequality for the compositions of convex functions with convolutions and an alternative proof of the Brunn-Minkowski-Kemperman inequality: Introduction

-The similar claim to Lemma \ref{lem:ft-convolution-L1-L-infinity} for any cyclic group of prime order was proved by Pollard \cite{MR354517}, and for any finite abelian group by Green--Ruzsa \cite[Proposition 6.1]{MR2166359}.
-By using this claim, Green--Ruzsa explicitly computed the maximal cardinality of all sum-free subsets for any finite abelian group \cite[Theorem 1.5]{MR2166359}.
+A claim similar to Lemma \ref{lem:ft-convolution-L1-L-infinity} for any cyclic group of prime order was proved by Pollard \cite{MR354517}, and for any finite abelian group by Green and Ruzsa \cite[Proposition 6.1]{MR2166359}.
+By using this claim, Green and Ruzsa explicitly computed the maximal cardinality of all sum-free subsets for any finite abelian group \cite[Theorem 1.5]{MR2166359}.